 Opened in 1945, Kim Choo Kueh Chang has changed the way we think of a delicacy originally only available once a year.
 They also host culinary classes and handicraft workshops apart from serving up their hand-made bak chang ($1.70) and various kueh.

-On the last 3 Saturdays in July 2016 (16, 23, and 30 July), Kim Choo Kueh Chang will be part of the Heritage Town Trail under the Singapore Food Festival 2016, giving you a quick crash course on the food that makes us Singaporean.
-There will be a food sampling session at Rumah Kim Choo, followed by a guided tour of Katong and Joo Chiat, and ending with a nyonya kueh appreciation session.
+On the last 2 Saturdays in July 2017 (22 and 29 July), Kim Choo Kueh Chang will be organising the Heritage Town Festival under the Singapore Food Festival 2017, giving you a crash course on Peranakan cuisine and culture.
+Go on a Heritage Food Trail, where you'll learn how to make ondeh ondeh, sample Peranakan dishes during a guided tour of Katong and Joo Chiat, and end the day with a tour of Rumah Kim Choo.
 Sign up for the tour here!